Last updated: 21 June 2019

 We received strong support and demand for the development of the New Zealand Diploma in Youth Work (Level 6).
 The feedback we received helped us to develop the diploma and confirmed a continued need for youth work specific qualifications for youth workers.

-Our consultation confirmed a continued need for youth work specific qualifications and indicated that the current youth work qualifications at Level 3 and 4 are fit for purpose.
-Feedback identified that the sector can see clear education pathways towards the diploma at Level 6 and tertiary study in youth development if desired.
+The sector also indicated that the current youth work qualifications at Level 3 and 4 are fit for purpose and that they can see clear education pathways towards the diploma at Level 6 and tertiary study in youth development if desired.

 Recommendation – no current change to qualifications